 FWP.settings.pager

-This will show the number posts per page (per_page), total number of posts (total_rows), and total number of pages (total_pages).
+This will show the number posts per page (per_page), total number of pages (total_pages), total number of filtered posts (total_rows), and total number of unfiltered rows (total_rows_unfiltered).
 If this is not what you expect, FacetWP is likely detecting the wrong query.

 If you think FacetWP is detecting the wrong query, the first thing to do is to enable “Strict query detection” in FacetWP’s settings.
 If that does not help, you can try to let FacetWP ignore the detected query: